cy33hc/switch-smb-client/README.md

+# This repo is archived, please refer to the superceded version. https://github.com/cy33hc/switch-ezremote-client

 # Switch SMB Client

 Simple SMB client for the Switch.
 Allows you to transfer files between the Switch and your Windows Shares, Linux SMB Shares and NAS SMB shares